March 17, 2010

 3. In a non-stick heavy pot bring 3 quarts of water to a boil.

 4. Drain the rice and add to the boiling water, let it boil on medium to high heat for about 7 minutes.
-Check to see if the rice grain is firm at the center and soft on both ends.
+Check whether the rice grain is firm at the center and soft on both ends.

 5. Using a colander drain the rice and rinse with cool water.

-6. Wash and dry the pot and put back on the stove on medium heat.
+6. Wash and dry the pot and put it back on the stove on medium heat.

-7. Add 4 tablespoons of oil, add rice and layer with the chopped vegetable and sprinkle the dried vegetables over each layer to cover the rice evenly.
+7. Add 4 tablespoons of oil, add the rice and layer with the chopped vegetables, sprinkle the dried vegetables over each layer to cover the rice evenly.

-8. Place the cloves in the rice and make a few holes in the rice with the bottom of a spatula.
+8. Place the cloves in the rice and make a few holes with the bottom of a spatula.

 9. When the rice starts steaming, sprinkle the liquid saffron over the rice, add 2 tablespoons of oil and 1/4 cup of water.

-11. Serve the rice on a platter with along with fish.
+11. Serve the rice on a platter along with fish.

 Enjoy and Eid Mobarak!